Phase-locking in $k$-partite networks of delay-coupled oscillators: Phase oscillators on a partite network

 \section{Phase oscillators on a $k-$partite network}

-Consider a $k-$partite lattice with partitions numbered $j = 1, 2, \ldots k$, with $N_j$ nodes in partition $j$.
-The number of nodes in the various partitions are unequal in general, and therefore the underlying network need not be a complete $k-$partite graph.
+Consider a lattice with partitions numbered $j = 1, 2, \ldots k$, with $N_j$ nodes in partition $j$.
+The edges connecting the nodes are undirected, and the number of nodes in the various partitions are unequal in general.
+The underlying network therefore need not be a complete $k-$partite graph although we require that every node be connected to at least one node in each of the other partitions.

 The total number of nodes is $N=\sum_jN_j$.
 At each node there is a phase oscillator, with oscillator variable denoted $\theta^{j}_{i}$: the superscript $j = 1,2,\ldots, k$ labels the partition and the subscript $i=1,2,\ldots, N_j$ indexes the nodes within the partition.
-In the absence of coupling, a given oscillator evolves according to the dynamics
+All oscillators within a partition are taken to have the same frequency, so in the absence of coupling a given oscillator evolves according to the dynamics